bbulkow/MagnusFlora/raspberry.md

 -- Interfacing: enable I2C but none of the others, turn on SSH if you are paranoid -- Advanced: expand the file system, set the memory split to 16M

+## If you're going to use git locally for development

+`sudo apt-get install git`

+`ssh-keygen`

+`cat .ssh/id_rsa.pub`
+Copy this into Github in the standard way.

+`git clone git@github.com:bbulkow/MagnusFlora`

 ## Reboot and you should see all is good